diez/diez/src/framework/stdlib/README.md

 # `@diez/stdlib`

-This package contains bindings, core files, and package assemblers for all of the design system primitives provided by `@diez/prefabs` for targets `android,` `ios`, and `web`.
+This package contains bindings, core files, and package assemblers for all of the design language primitives provided by `@diez/prefabs` for targets `android,` `ios`, and `web`.
 Collectively, these bindings function as an open standard library for building Diez SDKs for production.

 ## Contributing